ShawkTeam/pmt-renovated/USAGE.md

 ---

 ### 9. `reboot`
 Reboot the device.
 Default reboot target is normal.
+If you are using it via ADB terminal, you **DO NOT** need root to use this feature.
 General syntax:
 ```bash
 pmt reboot [rebootTarget] [OPTIONS]
 ```